jhu-arch/arch-tutorial/Shorts.rst

 Overall, loading submodules in R/4.0.2 is a matter of using the **library()** function to load R packages within the R command line interface.
 The specific packages and submodules you load will depend on your specific needs and goals.

-However, if the ``ggplot2`` package is not installed or not available in the system, you need install it using the **install.packages()** command, this procedures will store the package/library in the user's home directory (**R_LIBS_USER**), and it will be available for use in the R session.
+However, if the ``ggplot2`` package is not installed or not available in the system, you need install it using the **install.packages()** command..

 .. code-block:: console

   > install.packages("ggplot2")

-This command will install the ``ggplot2`` package into the R session, making its functions and data available for use.
+This procedures will store the package/library in the user's home directory (**R_LIBS_USER**), and it will be available for use in the R session

-Also, the easy way is to source the ``lmod.R`` script which will provide additional functionality for managing R modules in the **R session**, explained in the next section.
+Another option is to source the ``lmod.R`` script.
+This provides additional functionality for managing Rockfish R submodules and loading them into the R session, which will be explained in the next section.

 How to load R submodules available in the system in R session
 --------------------------------------------------------------

-the ``lmod.R`` script help to loads and executes submodules available in the system in R session.
+The ``lmod.R`` script helps to load Rockfish R submodules available in the system into the R session.

 .. note::
    This script is available in the /data/apps/helpers/ directory on Rockfish.
 It will change the **R_LIBS_USER** variable in R returning the paths where R looks for installed packages, the same way **module load** do in the terminal.
 When R searches for a package that has been loaded or installed, it will search in each of the directories listed by **.libPaths()** until it finds the package it is looking for.